olavea/olavea/content/blog/2024/03/27-dev-tool-founder-friend/index.md

 It was an absolute joy having you on our Data in the Wild podcast.

-We'll soon launch the show.
+Queen Raae just made the website, so we'll soon launch the show. 🥳

 But first we're looking for ONE more dev-tool founder to buy something similar.
 Similar but this time the PURPOSE is to create video clips for marketing.